JimDesu/basis-lang/spec.md

 A payload value's *holding frame* is the frame whose slot storage currently contains the value.
 The holding-frame model (&sect;4.11):

-- **Initial holding frame.** When `.fail Name: payload` fires, the payload value resides in the firing frame's slot storage.
+- **Initial holding frame.** When `.fail Name <- payload` fires, the payload value resides in the firing frame's slot storage.
 That frame becomes the holding frame.
 - **Propagation.** As the failure propagates up the call stack, the holding frame does *not* change &mdash; only the failure-slot triple (message, pointer, dictionary) is copied.
 The payload value stays in its originating frame's storage.
 - **Binding event.** When a `|`-with-spec recovery engages, the bound payload value moves from its originating frame to the recovery frame.
 The holding frame becomes the recovery frame; the originating frame's payload storage is now invalid for this value (the move is the value's transfer).
 - **Re-fail event.** When a recovery handler re-emits the payload as a fresh failure (&sect;4.10), the value moves into the new originating frame.
 The holding frame becomes the new originating frame.